endurantgames/cosmiclegends/src/classes/monarch.md

 ## Monarch Abilities {  .class}

-[]{.lorem}
+Each Volume, you gain a new ability from your class.
+Your Monarch Abilities represent esoteric knowledge that is inaccessible to those outside of your home.

 ### Volume 1 Abilities

 At the start of Volume 1, choose an ability from this list.

 ::::::::::: ability-list ::::::::::::
-Nobilitas Obligat!
+Noblesse Oblige

 :   You feel an obligation to protect the ordinary people of the world.
     Add 2 to the dice pool to reduce the Bystander Pool.
-If the Bystanders are your subjects, also add the Volume.
+If the Bystanders are your subjects, also add the Volume to the pool.

-Dulcedinem Irae!
+Righteous Rage

-:   If you are below half Health in the current Crisis,
+:   If you are below half Health, add 2 to the dice pool to
+    advance the Smash goal.

+Remote Palace

+:   You have a base of operations in your distant monarchy.
-    add 2 to the dice pool to advance the Smash goal.
+    When you make a skill roll in that base, add 2 to the dice pool.

-TBD

-:   To be determined

-TBD

-:   To be determined
+Exotic Weaponry

+:   The weapons from your home use a technology that defies
+    conventional explanation.
+    At the start of each Storyline, pick a number of Power Words from the Dynamo or Mage Personal Power Words lists equal to the Volume.
+    You can use each Power Word as a Core Power Word once during the current Storyline without paying any Might.

 :::::::::::::::::::::::::::::::::::::